-Dr. Faye Licata, who leads our skilled professional staff at Licata Dental, is a specialist who offers high-quality dental crown procedures.
+Dr. Faye Licata, who leads our skilled professional staff at Licata Dental, is a specialist who offers high-quality and affordable dental crown procedures.
 Based in St. Louis, Missouri, Dr. Licata has the necessary experience to give your smile a boost.

 A dental crown, or cap, is a custom-fitted protective cover for the top of a troubled tooth.
 Dental crowns can be made in-office, but Licata Dental uses an excellent out-of-office service that has your crown to us quickly.

 Dental crowns are made from a number of different materials, including porcelain, ceramic, and metal.
 Dr. Licata offers a mixture of these and more to best suit your dental needs and desired outcome.

 When determining which materials are best for your dental crown, Dr. Licata considers the placement and function of your tooth, including how much of your tooth will show when you smile.
 The color of your surrounding teeth will also play a role in customizing your crown, as well as the positioning of your gum tissue and how much of your natural tooth is available.